vibrantcolours9/Skidussy/README.md

 Basic Features:
 * Lightweight: Minimal resource usage ensures Skidfetch runs smoothly on any system. ⚙️
 * User-Friendly: Easy to install and configure, even for beginners. 👪
-* You should implement DRY principles to the rest of your life :smile:
+* Detailed System Info: Displays comprehensive information about your system, including OS, CPU, RAM, and more. :smile:

 Use the `BLANK_README.md` to get started.